mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 DRIVE AUGMENTATION
 This power enables a psion to augment the capabilities of a conventional J or M drive.
-He does not fold space but provides psionic power to increase the ship’s speed whilst the conventional drives are used, resulting in reduced fuel usage.
+He does not fold space but provides psionic power to increase the ship's speed whilst the conventional drives are used, resulting in reduced fuel usage.

-Every 2 Psi points used to augment an operating drive increases the ship’s jump range by 1 or its Thrust by 1.
+Every 2 Psi points used to augment an operating drive increases the ship's jump range by 1 or its Thrust by 1.
 Every 200 tons of hull displacement imposes a –1 DM to the Ship Integration roll, which must be made to successfully augment the drive in use.
 When used with a Jump drive, the amount of time spent in jump space is not decreased